JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 Once you’ve closed your pool down for winter, there are still a couple of maintenance tasks you’ll need to keep an eye on to ensure all your hard winterising work doesn’t go to waste.

-Keeping your pool and equipment in tip-top condition throughout the off-season will mean you reduce the chances of damage and staining, along with ensuring there aren't as many opening costs in the spring.
+Keeping your pool and equipment in tip-top condition during the winter will mean you reduce the chances of damage and staining, along with ensuring there aren't as many opening costs in the spring.

 The first step to maintaining your pool in winter is thoroughly closing it down, ready for hibernation throughout the colder months.
 The basics of pool winterising come down to investing in: